 Other Survey Platforms

-I have continued to use some other survey platforms in the second quarter, but I am not too excited about them.
+I have continued to use some other survey platforms in the third quarter, but I am not too excited about them.
 Ultimately, I am trying to identify ways of making as much money as possible per hour of my time.
 You may want to use these platforms below to see how they work for you.

 - PaidViewpoint: I am more positive about PaidViewpoint this quarter and have increased the rating from 1-star to 2-stars.
 My traitscore has increased to the maximum (10000) and I have received 5 surveys in September, which is not amazing compared to Prolific, but it is much better than before.
 I have made $5.73 and perhaps there is hope with PaidViewpoint.
 I will keep you posted.
 You can read my PaidViewpoint article for more details.